6302638973/FRT-Project/README.md

 Decorative Services is our project.
-In this website we provide some decorative services like home decorate, office decorate etc. if any one interested they can request for a call back by giving their details.
+In this website we provide some decorative services like home decorate, office decorate etc. if any one interested they can request for a call back by giving their details. so that the people can save their time and they get best services according to their prices.
 # Features
 -  Good UI